This video will show you how to map a network drive in Windows 10. It includes the following:

 A mapped network drive is a simple shortcut to a remote storage drive, located somewhere on your network instead of having to be accessed through each individual computer at one time.
 Mapping a drive makes it easier to access information that is physically located on another computer.
 It’s good for storing data when you might not have enough space on your PC, backing up sensitive data, or sharing the data with other users.

 The user can easily create a shortcut to another folder or drive shared on the network by mapping the storage device to that location on the network.
 When the drive is mapped, it shows up as a new drive on This PC – So files and shared folders are quite easily accessible just like it would be using a normal hard drive.
+Read more on how to map a network drive.

 - Click the start menu located on the bottom left of the taskbar.